(Barred Rock Hybrid)

 There are many varieties of the Plymouth Rock but only 5 in the UK, these are; the Barred, Black, White, Buff and Columbian, of these, the Barred is by far the most popular as it is quite unique with its striking black and white plumage.

-The white and black versions look like a lot of the hybrids whilst the Columbian is very similar to the Light Sussex so doesn't attract the same level of interest.
+The white and black versions look similar to many other breeds whilst the Columbian is very similar to the Light Sussex so doesn't attract the same level of interest.

 The Buff variant does stand out but is quite close in appearance to the popular Orpington breed.